apache/flink/docs/try-flink/flink-operations-playground.zh.md

 docker-compose kill taskmanager
 {% endhighlight %}

-After a few seconds, the Flink Master will notice the loss of the TaskManager, cancel the affected Job, and immediately resubmit it for recovery.
+After a few seconds, the JobManager will notice the loss of the TaskManager, cancel the affected Job, and immediately resubmit it for recovery.
 When the Job gets restarted, its tasks remain in the `SCHEDULED` state, which is indicated by the purple colored squares (see screenshot below).